geonetwork/geonetwork-ui/support-services/README.md

 $ docker compose exec database pg_dump -U geonetwork -d geonetwork -Fp > docker-entrypoint-initdb.d/dump.sql
 ```

+Warning: Only run this command when running Geonetwork in version 4.2.2, as otherwise the DB will be migrated and e2e tests may fail.

-Please keep in mind that the initial state of the database should be as lightweight as possible and that changing it might break
+Please also keep in mind that the initial state of the database should be as lightweight as possible and that changing it might break
 integration tests relying on it.